appcircleio/appcircle-docusaurus/docs/distribute/resigning-binaries.md

 :::caution

 You must select a provisioning profile for each target.
-Otherwise resigning will fail.
+Otherwise re-signing will fail.

 :::

-3. Fill in the details for resign process and hit the **Sign** button
+3. Fill in the details for re-sign process and hit the **Sign** button

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE-4163-ios11.png' />